ietf-rats-wg/eat/draft-ietf-rats-eat.md

 A profile for a specific use case may reverse this and allow a receiver to reject tokens with claims it does not understand.
 A profile for a specific use case may specify that specific claims are prohibited.

-By default only the nonce claim is required by EAT.
 A profile for a specific use case may modify this and specify that some claims are required.

 A profile may constrain the definition of claims that are defined in this document or elsewhere.